andreasjordan/PowerShell-for-DBAs/Cassandra/README.md

 ### Docker

 I use the image [cassandra:latest](https://hub.docker.com/_/cassandra) for my labs.
-See my install script [SetupServerWithDocker.ps1](../PowerShell/SetupServerWithDocker.ps1) in the PowerShell folder for details.
+You will find further details in the 2023-01 release of this repository.

 ## Install the client